ici-be/ici-tools/README.md

 Spatial PHP tools

-WfsLayer
+## WfsLayer
 -----

-[WFS layer](https://docs.geoserver.org/stable/en/user/services/wfs/basics.html) queries in a PHP object (Geoserver / ArcGIS).
+Query a [WFS layer](https://docs.geoserver.org/stable/en/user/services/wfs/basics.html) with PHP (Geoserver / ArcGIS).

-* Examples with a [BRIC.brussels](https://bric.brussels/) layer containing the 19 municipalities of the Brussels-Capital Region in Belgium
+#### A. Typical usage with method chaining

-A. Typical usage with method chaining
+* Example with a [BRIC.brussels](https://bric.brussels/) layer containing the 19 municipalities of the Brussels-Capital Region in Belgium

 ```php
 use ici\ici_tools\WfsLayer;